-Project: It will be done in groups, depending on the class size.
-Writing an article related to the geology of Hawai'i is required.
+Project: Writing an article related to the geology of Hawai'i is required.
 Suggested topics will be given, but students are encouraged to find their topic of interest for this term project.
-It is highly recommended that your writing compares the geologic process/event/feature to the Hawaiian explanation (or myth or legend) when possible.
+It is highly recommended that your writing compare the geologic process/event/feature to the Hawaiian explanation (or myth or legend) when possible.
 Specific instructions about your project work will be provided later.
 I highly encourage you to write a newspaper or magazine-type article and submit it for publishing (school magazine).
 Presentation in the class on a topic is also acceptable.